P-Iwanski/Chess-Trainer/README.md

 About app
 --------------------------------------------------------------------------------------------------------------------------------------
-Chess-Trainer app is an application for chess players.
-There is a lot of material about chess on the internet.
-The real problem is which material fits for you.
+Chess-Trainer is the application for chess players.
+Application checks your last 2000 games and shows you your winrate in selected game variant.
 Write your nickname and find weakness in your repertoire.
+Application takes data from Lichess.

 Usage
 --------------------------------------------------------------------------------------------------------------------------------------
-Application check 2000 your games and show you your winrate in variant you asking about.
-Application take data from lichess.
 This is home page.
-You can register, log in, ask about your games as white or black and you can check your statistics in variant you asking about.
+You can register, log in, ask about your games as white or black and check your statistics in variant you asking about.

 <img width="722" alt="image" src="https://user-images.githubusercontent.com/111074801/202429236-2704692a-6cc3-4c79-aa1b-5fa0785e9671.png">